fluxninja/aperture/docs/content/concepts/policy/circuit.md

       operation to generate an output signal.
     - [Max](/reference/policies/spec.md#max) and
       [Min](/reference/policies/spec.md#min): These components take multiple
-      input or output signals and emit maximum or minimum of those signals.
+      input or output signals and emit the maximum or minimum of those signals.
   - **Transformers**: These components statefully transform an input signal into an output signal.
     - [EMA](/reference/policies/spec.md#e-m-a): Exponential moving average.